-Log file growth will depend on the number and frequency of jobs and the VM count.
+Log file growth will depend on the number and frequency of jobs and the number of instances being protected.
 Consider that the logging level may also affect the log size, if you need to change the logging level or log file location refer to this Veeam Knowledge Base article: http://www.veeam.com/kb1825.

 It is recommended to not configure the logging level below 4, as it may complicate troubleshooting.
 Logging level 6 is very intrusive, and should only be configured for short periods of time when requested by Veeam Support.

-Plan for 3 GB log files generated per 100 virtual machines, with a 24 hour RPO.
-For environments with more than 500 VMs it is recommended to change the default location to a different fast access disk.
+Plan for 3 GB log files generated per 100 protected instances, with a 24 hour RPO.
+For environments with more than 500 protected instances it is recommended to change the default location to a different fast access disk.
 Many concurrently running jobs may produce a lot of write streams to log files, than can slow down operations for the Veeam Backup Service and Backup Manager processes.

 Default location is

-This folder is used if VM guest indexing in backup jobs is enabled.
-For more information, refer to the Search Server and Indexing section of this guide.
+This folder is used if guest indexing in backup jobs is enabled.
+For more information, refer to the Guest Indexing section of this guide.
 To change the default location, refer to this Veeam Knowledge Base article: http://www.veeam.com/kb1453